IHE/RAD.IRA/input/pagecontent/rad-x8.md

 The Manager shall retrieve the current context and all associated contents correspond to the `topic` in the request URL.

+The Manager shall support content sharing and include the `content` key in the response.
+See [Content Sharing Support](https://build.fhir.org/ig/HL7/fhircast-docs/2-9-GetCurrentContext.html#content-sharing-support) for details.

 #### 2:3.X8.4.2 Get Current Context Response Message

 ##### 2:3.X8.4.2.1 Trigger Events